fifth-postulate/julian/index.md

----
-layout: default
-title: Date and time library for Prolog
----

 ### Introduction

 `library(julian)` is a date and time library for Prolog.
 It allows one to parse, generate and work with dates and times.